-With all the germs and allergens lurking in every corner — about 2,000 species of fungi, to be exact — your house is basically a microbial zoo, according to a Dr. Noah Fierer, microbial ecologist at the University of Colorado Boulder.
+With all the germs and allergens lurking in every corner — about 2,000 species of fungi, to be exact — your house is basically a microbial zoo.
+This information is according to Dr. Noah Fierer, microbial ecologist at the University of Colorado Boulder.

-Learn how to prepare your space for the battle with this relentless time of year with these seven transformational tips.
+Learn how to arm yourself for the battle with these seven transformational tips.

 1. Upgrade your vacuum.

 If you’ve been using the same, decades-old vacuum for years, it may be time for an upgrade.
-Your vacuum could be spewing out the finer dust and debris it collects back into the air — making it an allergy-induced nightmare.
+Your vacuum could be spewing out the finer dust and debris it collects back into the air.
+In reality, this makes it an allergy-induced nightmare.

-Invest in a vacuum with a high-efficiency particulate air (HEPA) filter, which can trap airborne allergens, according to Jotham Hatch, national training director for Chem-Dry, a carpet and upholstery cleaning service.
+Invest in a vacuum with a high-efficiency particulate air (HEPA) filter, which can trap airborne allergens.
+This is advice given by Jotham Hatch, national training director for Chem-Dry, a carpet and upholstery cleaning service.

 2. Allergy-proof your bed.